BroadcomMFD/code4z/README.md

 Explorer for Endevor gives you the ability to Browse and Retrieve [CA Endevor® SCM](https://www.broadcom.com/products/mainframe/devops-app-development/app/endevor-software-change-manager) elements using a user-friendly, intuitive interface.

-It offers best developer experience in synergy with [Bridge for Git](https://youtu.be/sjnZuQpUVM4), a solution which enables you to concurrently work in Git and mainframe.
+This extension offers best developer experience in synergy with [Bridge for Git](https://youtu.be/sjnZuQpUVM4), a solution which enables you to concurrently work in Git and mainframe.

 > How can we improve Explorer for Endevor?
 [Let us know on our Git repository](https://github.com/eclipse/che-che4z-explorer-for-endevor/issues)